carlerik-gauthier/testing_playgroung/README.md

     - correcting the tested function or extend its ability to handle unexpected cases
     - correcting the test itself.
 After all, it is code :) .
 It might as well be a coding issue as a logical one

+# What next ?
+A next step would be to check the coverage.
+For that, one may have a look at https://pypi.org/project/pytest-cov/

 # Conclusion
 Writing test about data transformation is interesting since it forces to think thoroughly about how it is transformed within a given function.
 As such, a first consequence of this project is that I started to think about lots of weird